 Who are the relevant stakeholders?

-All stakeholder groups represented at ICANN would be relevant for the reviews done by Periodic Review Team.
+All stakeholder groups represented at ICANN would be relevant for the reviews done by the Periodic Review Team.
 Additionally the Number and Protocol operational communities would each be offered the opportunity to name a liaison to the review group.
-The periodic review team would be composed as follows:
+The Periodic Review Function team would be composed as follows: